 Emergency Preparedness Peer Group

-The Emergency Preparedness Peer Group is a community of health center emergency preparedness leads who discuss health center level emergency preparedness, CMS requirements, best practices, gaps, and resource networking.
-This peer group meets virtually quarterly in January, April, July, and October.
-For more information, please contact Tracey Siaperas (tracey@auch.org)
+The EP Peer Group is a community of health center EP leads who discuss health center emergency preparedness, CMS requirements, best practices, gaps, and resources.
+This peer group meets virtually in January, April, July, and October.
+For more information, please contact Tracey Siaperas at tracey@auch.org.

 AUCH Resource Library

-AUCH’s Emergency preparedness section of the website provides emergency preparedness leads at health centers with additional resources and information to support their work.
-AUCH updates this section with Emergency Preparedness information and resources for EP Leads use.
+The EP section of the AUCH website provides emergency preparedness leads at health centers with additional resources and information to support their work.

-View the AUCH: Association for Utah Community Health - Emergency Preparedness
+View the webpage.

 AUCH Connect

-This is a platform on the AUCH.org website to share resources, best practices, and other EP related issues with the EP peer group. directions to register click here
+This is a platform on the AUCH.org website to share resources, best practices, and other EP related issues with the EP peer group.
+Click here to sign up and get started.

 Assistant Secretary of Preparedness and Response -Technical Resource Assistance Center and Information Exchange (ASPR TRACIE)

-is a health care preparedness information gateway that provides access to information and resources to improve preparedness and resiliency.
+ASPR TRACIE is a health care preparedness information gateway that provides access to information and resources to improve preparedness and resiliency.

 It was created to meet the information and technical assistance needs of regional ASPR staff, health care coalitions, health care entities, health care providers, emergency managers, public health practitioners, and others working in disaster medicine, health care system preparedness, and public health emergency preparedness.